lmly303/Python-Projects/README.md

 - Enter the number of numbers you want in your password.

 The script will generate a random password based on your input and display it in the terminal.

+## Hangman Game

+This Hangman game is a simple Python script that allows players to guess words letter by letter.
+It provides a visual representation of the hangman as the player makes incorrect guesses.

+### How to play

+- Randomly selects a word from a predefined list
+- Displays a hangman figure for each incorrect guess
+- Provides feedback on whether the guess is correct or incorrect
+- Ends the game when the player successfully guesses the word or runs out of attempts